Trarizon/Trarizon.TextCommand/README.md

 - `DelegateParser<T>` : Wrap a parser delegate
 - `DelegateFlagParser<T>` : Wrap a parser delegate
 - `NullableParser<TParser, T>` : Wrap parser for `Nullable<T>`

+### Error Handling

+Custom error handler should be *method* in current type, and match following rules:
+- Return type of current type should be void or implicit converted to return type of execution method.
+- First parameter is `ArgResultErrors`, could be marked with `in`
+- Second parameter is optional, with type `string`, means the executor method name where the error comes.